namahaz/reem-day/content/resolution.md

   key: ⚖️
   order: 2
 ---
-## Resolution
+# Resolution

-### A resolution declaring December 23rd as Reem Remembrance Day For Children Of Wars.
+### A draft resolution declaring December 23rd as Reem Remembrance Day For Children Of Wars.
+--

 Whereas, since October 7th, thousands of children have died from the 2023 Israel-Palestine war; and